Campeonato Brasileiro Série A: Modern championship: round-robin format, stabilization and growth (2001-present)

 For the 2006 tournament, the number of teams fell to 20 and the number of matches per team also fell to 38.
 That tournament was won by São Paulo.
 The CBF itself said this format would be a "definitive format", with the four best teams qualifying for the Copa Libertadores (which was later increased by CONMEBOL), and the four worst teams being relegated to Série B with the season being between May and December.
 This was the last change to the competition's format, which has remained stable ever since.
 Also, in that year, the Série B adopted the same format, with 20 teams and 38 matches, with the top 4 being promoted to Série A, and the bottom 4 being relegated to Série C.

 In 2008, the CBF announced the creation the Série D as a fourth division.
 In 2009, the number of clubs in the Série C was downsized from 63 to 20 teams.
 The 2009 Campeonato Brasileiro Série D had 39 teams and its first champion was São Raimundo from Santarém, Pará.
 Currently the Série D has 64 teams and serves as the lowest national tier.

-Since 2003, when the league adopted the double round-robin system, 45 teams have participated in at least one edition of the Brasileirão as a double round-robin tournament and 9 teams have won it: Corinthians and Palmeiras (4 times each); Cruzeiro, Flamengo and São Paulo (3 times each); Fluminense (2 times); Santos, Atlético Mineiro and Botafogo (1 time each).
+Since 2003, when the league adopted the double round-robin system, 45 teams have participated in at least one edition of the Brasileirão as a double round-robin tournament and 9 teams have won it: Corinthians, Palmeiras and Flamengo (4 times each); Cruzeiro and São Paulo (3 times each); Fluminense (2 times); Santos, Atlético Mineiro and Botafogo (1 time each).
 Only Cruzeiro in 2003 and Atlético Mineiro in 2021 were able to win the Brasileirão and the Copa do Brasil in the same season.
-Similarly, only Santos in 1962 and 1963, Flamengo in 2019 and Botafogo in 2024 were able to win the Brasileirão and the Copa Libertadores in the same season.
+Similarly, only Santos in 1962 and 1963, Flamengo in 2019 and 2025 and Botafogo in 2024 were able to win the Brasileirão and the Copa Libertadores in the same season.
 No team has ever achieved a continental treble of Campeonato Brasileiro, Copa do Brasil and Copa Libertadores since the Copa do Brasil was created in 1989.